tortious/2019Firefox/README.md

 - devtools.debugger.prompt-connection = False (removes box requiring you to accept remote debugging when accessing browser toolbox)

-- browser.urlbar.update1 (stops urlbar from looking all wonky in FF71.
+- browser.urlbar.update1 = False (stops urlbar from looking all wonky in FF71.
 Prob  will be extinct soon as it matures, as suggested by the homie MrOtherGuy somewhere on r/firefoxcss recently.

+- browser.urlbar.formatting.enabled = False (stops the shading/highlighting styling in the urlbar)

 ## Misc Main Menu Ids & Classes

 - id: appMenu-addon-banners